The Executive Team 2020-2021

-The Union of Students in Ireland is led by 11 members of the Executive Team, we work on the behalf of and represent nationally 374,000 students across the island of Ireland.
+The Union of Students in Ireland is led by the 11-member Executive Team.
+They represent, and work on behalf of, 374,000 students across the island of Ireland.

 Mobile: 087 276 3941

-Lorna Fitzpatrick (she/her) is the 2019 – 2020 President of USI.
-Lorna graduated from Business & Human Resource Management in Institute of Technology Carlow.
+Lorna Fitzpatrick (she/her) is the 2020-2021 President of USI.
+Lorna graduated from Business & Human Resource Management at Institute of Technology Carlow.
 While studying in IT Carlow, Lorna got involved in the Students’ Union as a Class Rep, Part-Time Officer, Deputy President for Education and Welfare and spent two years as President of IT Carlow Students’ Union.
 Lorna left IT Carlow Students’ Union in June 2018 to take up the role of Vice President for the Southern Region with USI.
+Lorna was elected President of USI in 2019 and re-elected in May 2020.

 Number: 086 816 5498